benmvp/slides/2018/ndcsydney/nav-react.md

 NOTES:
-- The last option is to just go with inline styles
+- Then there's the "screw CSS" option w/ inline styles
 - As a result there's no chance of class name collisions or unexpected CSS cascade
-- There's been a big huge for this in React mainly because of React Native because it doesn't support CSS
+- There was a big huge push for this in React mainly because of React Native
+  * it doesn't support CSS, only inline styles
 - If you want to share components across React & React Native you can't use CSS

 /////